 The delivery towards the CS/SIP-Gateway can be realized in two ways:

-Option A: CS-Delivery (TDM) towards the CS/SIP-Gateway (Default):
+Option A: CS-Delivery (TDM) towards the CS/SIP-Gateway:

 The NWO/AP/SvP will use the telephone number of the CS/SIP-Gateway as termination address of the CS-delivery.
 The conversion of Called Party Subaddress and Calling Party Subaddress to SIP will be done automatically in the CS/SIP-Gateway using RFC 3966.